tsuACM/truman_acm_website/README.md

 # Requirements
 - Understanding of git and Github

-# 1. Install jekyll windows
+# 1. Install Jekyll Windows
 - Install ruby-dev from [this](https://rubyinstaller.org/downloads/) website.
 Make sure to install version **2.7.8**.
 - Pull the website code to your computer.
 - Open a command line in the website directory.